Virginia governor apologizes for racist 1984 yearbook photo

 (Reuters) - Virginia Governor Ralph Northam apologized on Friday for a photograph on his 1984 medical school yearbook page showing two people at a party in racist garb, one smiling and in blackface and standing next to someone in a Ku Klux Klan costume.

 Northam, a Democrat, in his statement of apology indicated that he was one of the people in the photo, but did not state which one.
-His spokeswoman did not immediately respond to requests for comment.
+His spokeswoman did not immediately respond to requests for further comment.

+There was swift reaction condemning Northam, with some people calling for him to resign, including two recently announced Democratic candidates for president, Senator Kamala Harris and Julian Castro.

-“I am deeply sorry for the decision I made to appear as I did in this photo and for the hurt that decision caused then and now,” Northam said in the statement.
+“I am deeply sorry for the decision I made to appear as I did in this photo and for the hurt that decision caused then and now,” Northam said in his statement.

 “This behavior is not in keeping with who I am today and the values I have fought for throughout my career in the military, in medicine, and in public service.
 But I want to be clear, I understand how this decision shakes Virginians’ faith in that commitment.”